Skip to main content

 The logs table displays events with columns for each attribute in an event log.

-• At the top of the table, select how many entries to display and how many rows to show per page.
+• At the top of the table, you can select how many rows to show per page.

-• Click the ⚙️ icon in the top-right corner to add or remove columns.
+• Click the gear icon (⚙️) in the top-right corner to add or remove columns.

 • Click a column header to sort by that attribute.
 An arrow icon shows the sort order (ascending or descending).